Stevie Nicks: Solo career

 Nicks released her second solo album, The Wild Heart, on June 10, 1983.
 The album went double platinum, reached number five on the Billboard 200 albums chart, and featured three hit singles.
 It also introduced songwriter and performer Sandy Stewart as co-writer and vocalist.

 Nicks performed at the second US Festival at Glen Helen Regional Park in San Bernardino, California, and later toured the U.S. from June 1983 to November 1983.
 Nicks appeared on Saturday Night Live in December 1983, performing "Stand Back" and "Nightbird".

 Following the tour for The Wild Heart, Nicks commenced work on her third solo album.
 Originally titled Mirror Mirror, Nicks recorded songs for the album during 1984.
 However, Nicks was unhappy with the album, and opted to record a new batch of songs in 1985.
 Rock a Little, as it was retitled, was released November 18, 1985, to commercial success, supported by three successful singles.
 Nicks toured for Rock a Little until October 1986, and performed with Bob Dylan and Tom Petty and the Heartbreakers during their tour in Australia.

 The tour marked a turning point in Nicks's life.
 The January before the tour was to begin, a plastic surgeon warned her of severe health problems if she did not stop using cocaine.
 "I said, 'What do you think about my nose?, she recalled on The Chris Isaak Hour in 2009.
 "And he said, 'Well, I think the next time you do a hit of cocaine, you could drop dead.
 At the end of the Australian tour, Nicks checked herself into the Betty Ford Center for 30 days to overcome her cocaine addiction.
-Recalling the strong influence of Janis Joplin and Jimi Hendrix on her music and life, she told a UK interviewer, "I saw how they went down, and a part of me wanted to go down with them ... but then another part of me thought, I would be very sad if some 25-year-old lady rock and roll singer 10 years from now said, 'I wish Stevie Nicks would have thought about it a little more.'
-That's kind of what stopped me and made me really look at the world through clear eyes."
+Recalling the early deaths of Janis Joplin and Jimi Hendrix, she would later tell an interviewer:

+I saw... how they went down, and so there was a part of me that said 'I want to go down with them also', and another part of me that said, 'isn't it too bad that Jimi Hendrix isn't still here... isn't it really very sad that Janis Joplin is not still here'... that's the sad part, is... that there would be no more work from Jimi Hendrix, that there would be no more work from Janis Joplin...
+I think that I would be very sad if some 25-year-old lady rock-and-roll singer in ten years said, 'I wish Stevie Nicks had just thought about it a little more careful, and been around to maybe do another, you know, Complete Works of Stevie Nicks... that's kind of what stopped me and made me really look at the world through clear eyes.

 Later that year, on the advice of friends concerned that she might relapse, she visited a psychiatrist, who prescribed the sedative Klonopin to help her remain free from cocaine.